Ztry8/Termlib/README.md

 ```
 Used for displaying text.
 The second argument is a text to display.
 The third argument is color.
-You can also look at the names in the header.
+You can also look at the names in the header or make up own.
 The fourth and fifth arguments are the x and y coordinates.

 ```c